fyngyrz/aa_macro/users-guide.md

 	print str(macro('[i some interesting content]'))

-...so perhaps that's the best way to appraoch it.
+...so perhaps that's the best way to approach it.
 I'm unclear on why Python's `+` operator doesn't look for the `__str__` method when it already knows it is concatinating a string, but... that's how it works.